Auditors sound the alarm - is the e-ID coming later than planned?

 But what exactly this will look like in reality: Although this has been thought through, it has not yet been implemented.
 In addition, concrete end-to-end test cases for the entire system were not yet available.
 A test concept existed, but the detailed tests would only follow later.

-The SFAO therefore recommends that the Federal Office of Justice adhere to such "stabilization phases" in full - even if this means that the e-ID comes later.
+The SFAO therefore recommends that the Federal Office of Justice adhere to such "stabilization phases" in full - even if this means that the e-ID is delayed.
 The SFAO states: "The e-ID project represents a reputational risk for the Confederation both nationally and internationally.
 The security and stability of the e-ID must therefore be weighted in this program by adhering to the launch date."

 «The security and stability of the e-ID should be weighted towards meeting the deadline.»